 3. Antifreeze/coolant (required) – Since the radiator must be drained for this repair, you will need to replace the engine coolant.
 Only use Genuine BMW Antifreeze/Coolant mixed 50/50 with distilled water in your car.

-- You will need to jack and support your vehicle using the “four corner method” since you will need to get under the front of the vehicle.
+- You will need to jack and support your vehicle since you will need to get under the front of the vehicle to drain the radiator.
 Please click here to learn how to properly jack and support your vehicle for this repair.

 - Remove the coolant reservoir cap.
 The cap must be removed for the BMW E90 radiator to drain properly.

-- Remove the front protective plastic belly pan from the underside of your vehicle.
+- Remove protective plastic belly pan (skid plate) from the underside of your vehicle.
 It is held in place with 8mm screws.